Coronavirus spike protein: SARS-CoV-2 variants

 Throughout the COVID-19 pandemic, the genome of SARS-CoV-2 viruses was sequenced many times, resulting in identification of thousands of distinct variants.
 Many of these possess mutations that change the amino acid sequence of the spike protein.
 In a World Health Organization analysis from July 2020, the spike (S) gene was the second most frequently mutated in the genome, after ORF1ab (which encodes most of the virus' nonstructural proteins).
 The evolution rate in the spike gene is higher than that observed in the genome overall.
 Analyses of SARS-CoV-2 genomes suggests that some sites in the spike protein sequence, particularly in the receptor-binding domain, are of evolutionary importance and are undergoing positive selection.

 Spike protein mutations raise concern because they may affect infectivity or transmissibility, or facilitate immune escape.
 The mutation D614G has arisen independently in multiple viral lineages and become dominant among sequenced genomes; it may have advantages in infectivity and transmissibility possibly due to increasing the density of spikes on the viral surface, increasing the proportion of binding-competent conformations or improving stability, but it does not affect vaccines.
 The mutation N501Y is common to the Alpha, Beta, Gamma and Omicron Variants of SARS-CoV-2 and has contributed to enhanced infection and transmission, reduced vaccine efficacy, and the ability of SARS-CoV-2 to infect new rodent species.
+N501Y increases the affinity of spike for human ACE2 by around 10-fold, which could underlie some of fitness advantages conferred by this mutation even though the relationship between affinity and infectivity is complex.
 The mutation P681R alters the furin cleavage site, and has been responsible for increased infectivity, transmission and global impact of the SARS-CoV-2 Delta variant.
 Mutations at position E484, particularly E484K, have been associated with immune escape and reduced antibody binding.

 The SARS-CoV-2 Omicron variant is notable for having an unusually high number of mutations in the spike protein.
 The SARS CoV-2 spike gene (S gene, S-gene) mutation 69–70del (Δ69-70) causes a TaqPath PCR test probe to not bind to its S gene target, leading to S gene target failure (SGTF) in SARS CoV-2 positive samples.
 This effect was used as a marker to monitor the propagation of the Alpha variant and the Omicron variant.